BladeRunnerJS/brjs-site/docs/use/user_templates.md

 ## Usage

 Templates may be used for all the `create` commands by adding the flag `--template` or `-T` followed by the name of the template e.g. `create-app myApp --template myTemplate`.
-For this example, the templates must be located under `conf/templates/myTemplate`, and the app template under `conf/templates/myTemplate/app`.
+For this example, the templates must be located under `conf/templates/myTemplate`, and the app templates under `conf/templates/myTemplate/app`.